 What workers are treated as exempt from overtime and are therefore excluded from this law?

 The new law defines “worker” as excluding an “employee who is exempt from the payment of an overtime rate of compensation for executive, administrative, and professional employees pursuant to wage orders by the [California] Industrial Welfare Commission described in Section 515 [of the California Labor Code].”
 Thus, the new law appears to impose shared liability for wages and workers’ compensation obligations on client companies only with respect to non-exempt employees provided by labor contractors.
 Notably, one of the wage orders described in Section 515 includes, under the “Professional Exemption,” an employee in the computer software field who is paid on an hourly basis if a number of specific criteria are met; such computer software workers therefore appear to be outside the coverage of this new law.
 This is important in a state such as California, where there is a heightened need for systems analysts, software designers and engineers, computer programmers, and the like.
-Our recent call with a government official knowledgeable about the new law indicates that it likely excludes such workers.
+My recent call with a government official knowledgeable about the new law indicates that it likely excludes such workers.

 Are all companies that supply a client with workers considered “labor contractors” under this new law?